n1ckfg/nap-xtz-server/ARCHITECTURE.md

 ### Font & Styling

 To ensure visual consistency with the 1980s aesthetic, the frontend universally applies the custom **Telidon** font.
 All typography—including system buttons, input fields, and the yellow status overlay—inherits this font via `public/css/main.css`.
 The on-screen status text is driven by the `setStatus()` function to provide immediate context for user actions (e.g., displaying "Local file load" during a drag-and-drop or "Cleared" when the canvas is wiped).

+### Offline-First Dependencies (Kiosk Reliability)

+Because the platform is frequently installed as an unattended gallery kiosk where internet connectivity may be unreliable or absent, the frontend strictly avoids fetching libraries from CDNs at boot.
+All major dependencies—including Three.js, MediaPipe Tasks Vision, the MediaPipe WASM runtime, the `gesture_recognizer` model, and the Beacon SDK—are vendored locally inside `public/js/libraries/`.
+This ensures the Raspberry Pi slideshow, 3D hand tracking, and offline UI continue to work flawlessly without external network requests.

 ---